 Tom's BioAs a high school senior, Tom listed his ultimate career goal "to become the next Voice of the Wildcats."
 Almost every broadcaster in Kentucky wants that best seat in Rupp Arena, but the dream came true for Tom.
 Now, he follows in the footsteps of Cawood Ledford, Ralph Hacker, Claude Sullivan, Jim Host and the others who have called the games for the Cats.

 Tom began his work on the UK Radio Network in 1989 as host of the postgame scoreboard and call-in shows.
 Eight years later, he was named the play-by-play voice for Kentucky football and he added the basketball responsibilities in 2001.
-Since then, he's been named Kentucky Sportscaster of the year four times.
+Since then, he's been named Kentucky Sportscaster of the year five times.

 Leach's love of sports was passed down from father to son.
 Alvin Leach was a member of the Lexington Hustlers, a historic semi-pro baseball team.
 The Hustlers team, formed in the 1940's, is believed to be one of the first integrated squads in the south.
 Leach's brother, Steve, was a standout quarterback at Georgetown College in the early 1960's.
 And Leach's uncle, Billy Hall, received a football scholarship to the University of Kentucky and played under the legendary Paul "Bear" Bryant.